 - Best Budget Earbuds: TaoTronics TT-EP02

-If you’re looking for headphones with the best mix of sound quality, noise-canceling ability, battery life, and features, you can’t go past the Sony WH-1000XM2.
-After weeks of research and a lengthy in-store trial, these are the headphones I ended up choosing as my constant companion for airports, coffee shops, and endless bus rides.
+If you’re looking for headphones with the best mix of sound quality, noise-canceling ability, battery life, and features, you can’t go past the Sony WH-1000XM3.
+After weeks of research and a lengthy in-store trial, I choose the predecessor of these headphones (the XM2) as my constant companion for airports, coffee shops, and endless bus rides.
 They’ve been fantastic, and the latest version is even better.

-They’re a premium device that builds on the success of the previous model.
-Super-comfortable, even after many hours of wear, they’re the only headphones I’ve been happy to use all day.
+They’re a premium device that builds on the strengths of the previous model.
+Super-comfortable, even after many hours of wear, they’re headphones that most people will be happy to wear for many hours at a time.
 Music sounds simply exceptional, with a warm, natural quality that doesn’t sound boosted or enhanced.
 That’s true even over Bluetooth, due to the aptX support that’s missing from many cheaper models.

-Battery life ranges from 20 to nearly 40 hours, depending on noise-cancelation and wireless settings, which easily covers even the longest flights.
-The headphones are chargeable using a standard micro-USB cable, and a ten-minute boost gives an extra five hours of use.
+Battery life is up to 30 hours, depending on noise-cancelation and wireless settings, which easily covers even the longest flights.
+The headphones are chargeable using a standard USB-C cable, and a ten-minute boost gives an extra five hours of use.
 A full charge takes three hours.

 They come with a bunch of other travel-friendly features, too.
 As well as the bundled 3.5mm cable, there’s a two-prong adapter for plugging into older in-flight entertainment systems.
 Speaking of planes, there’s also an inbuilt pressure sensor that detects your altitude — Sony says air pressure affects frequency response and noise cancelation quality, so you can calibrate your headphones inflight for better sound.